im-sanny/innfinity-a9/README.md

 - [Swiper Slider](https://swiperjs.com/): A powerful and customizable slider library for creating stunning slideshows.
 - [React Hook Form](https://react-hook-form.com/): A library for managing form state and validation in React applications.
 - [Animate.css](https://animate.style/): A library of ready-to-use CSS animations that can be easily integrated into your projects.
+- [AOS](https://michalsnik.github.io/aos/): AOS is a library to animate elements on scroll.
+It provides various animation options for making your website more dynamic and engaging.